ronrothjr/The-Spiral-of-Becoming/threads-2.0.md

 > PAUSE is the space where oppressed people have always planned revolution.
 It's not "whether" but "when" and "how."

 **Cultural appropriation concerns.** The framework draws from multiple traditions without deep engagement with any.
 Adding "Indigenous elders can teach about memory" doesn't excuse extracting concepts without relationship, accountability, or reciprocity.

+> ## Responding to the Cultural Appropriation Critique
+>
+> The Threads describes phenomena I've observed, not wisdom I've extracted.
+Like a physicist describing gravity, I'm naming patterns I see in human experience - but from my particular standpoint.
+I make no claim to have discovered these patterns in other traditions or to synthesize their wisdom.
+If practitioners from other traditions see similar patterns, they can describe them in their own terms, through their own frameworks.
+>
+> **What this means practically:**
+> - The framework describes rather than #prescribes
+> - No examples from traditions I don't #belong to
+> - Clear statement: "This is what I see from where I stand"
+> - Invitation for others to share what they see from where they stand
+>
+> "The appropriation critique is valid and has led to restructuring.
+Rather than me interpreting how other traditions might engage The Threads, we're creating a partnership model:
+>
+> - **Guest Threads**: Traditions contribute their own frameworks as parallel alternatives
+> - **Attribution Council**: Diverse voices review any cross-cultural references
+> - **Reciprocal Exchange**: What we learn from others, we give back in concrete ways
+> - **Relationship First**: No reference without relationship"
+>
+> "The Threads emerged from:
+> - Process Theology (early 20th century Western philosophy)
+> - UU tradition (liberal Protestant roots, now predominantly white middle-class)
+> - Conflict resolution theory (Western academic discipline)
+> - My personal experience (white, male, educated, employed)
+>
+> I originally overreached in claiming universality.
+The framework is culturally specific to liberal religious communities in American contexts.
+That's its limitation AND its honest scope."
+>
+> "This critique is now part of The Threads' evolution.
+Version 2.0 includes:
+>
+> **Anti-Appropriation Guidelines:**
+> - Don't reference traditions you're not accountable to
+> - Don't universalize what should remain particular
+> - Don't extract without reciprocity
+> - Don't synthesize others' wisdom into your framework
+>
+> **Instead:**
+> - Name your cultural location
+> - Limit claims to your lived experience
+> - Invite parallel frameworks, not absorption
+> - Maintain separate attribution for different traditions' contributions"
+>
+> ### **The Meta-Response: This Critique IS a Thread**
+>
+> "The tension between universal patterns and cultural particularity is itself a thread we must hold:
+>
+> **TRANSLATION** (or **LOCATION**)
+> **Seed:** "Whose wisdom is this?"
+> **Tension:** Universal patterns vs. Particular expressions vs. Cultural ownership
+> **Questions:**
+> - What belongs to all and what belongs to specific peoples?
+> - When does sharing become stealing?
+> - How do we honor sources while recognizing patterns?
+> - What requires permission and what is common heritage?"
+>
+> ### **The Implementation Promise**
+>
+> "Based on this critique, The Threads of Becoming should includes:
+>
+> 1. **Cultural Location Statement** (mandatory in all uses)
+> 2. **Attribution Requirements** (for any cross-cultural reference)
+> 3. **Reciprocity Guidelines** (concrete giving back)
+> 4. **Partnership Protocols** (for engaging other traditions)
+> 5. **Revenue Sharing** (if commercialized)
+> 6. **Regular Review** by culturally diverse advisory council
+>
+> This isn't perfect, but it's accountable."

 ## **3\.
 The Christian Perspective**